Aliases for AQP1 Gene

 GeneCards Summary for AQP1 Gene

 AQP1 (Aquaporin 1 (Colton Blood Group)) is a Protein Coding gene.
-Diseases associated with AQP1 include Central Pontine Myelinolysis and Acoustic Neuroma.
-Among its related pathways are Bile secretion and O2/CO2 exchange in erythrocytes.
+Diseases associated with AQP1 include Central Pontine Myelinolysis and Brain Edema.
+Among its related pathways are Aquaporin-mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transporter activity and potassium channel activity.
-An important paralog of this gene is MIP.
+An important paralog of this gene is ENSG00000250424.

 UniProtKB/Swiss-Prot for AQP1 Gene